 top of page

-This might sound like it goes against everything you’ve been taught, especially if you’ve had any formal art training.
-But in the real world—the “village of commercial art sales”—buyers aren’t looking for complex symbolism.
+What if the meaning you put into your work isn’t the most important aspect?
+This idea might contradict everything you've been taught, especially if you have formal art training.
+However, in the real world—the “village of commercial art sales”—buyers aren’t searching for complex symbolism.
 They’re looking for connection.

 Conceptual Art